daspanel/daspanel-docs/docs/howto/htmljs/vue-cli.md

 npm install -g vue-cli
 ```

+!!! warning "NPM global install (-g)"
+    Because the nature of the Docker `npm` packages installed globally through
+    the console does not persist after a Docker reboot.
+If you want to install
+    `vue-cli` in the same directory where the site is so that it is permanently
+    saved run the command like this:

+    ``` shell
+    npm install vue-cli
+    ```

+    However, in doing this the vue-cli command must be executed like this:

+    ``` shell
+    ./node_modules/.bin/vue init pwa .
+    ```

+    Because normally globally installed packages are usually just line command
+    tools, there is no problem in reinstalling them every time that
+    Docker is rebooted.
+Just do not globally install the packages that are used
+    by your site.
+Click <b><a href="https://docs.npmjs.com/getting-started/installing-npm-packages-locally" target="_blank">here</a></b> to understand better.

 ### Create initial content using vue-cli

-After the `vue-cli` has been installed it is time to create the initial content
+After the `vue-cli` package has been installed it is time to create the initial content
 of the site using it.

 Run this command on the console: